ARMmbed/mbed-os-example-blinky-baremetal/README.md

     }
 }
 ```

 #### Using Mbed minimal printf library

-Mbed OS offers a smaller printf() alternative.
-The [minimal printf](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/minimal-printf/README.md) library implements a subset of the `v/s/f/printf` function family and floating points can be disabled to save additional code size.
+Mbed OS offers a smaller `printf()` alternative.
+The [minimal printf](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/minimal-printf/README.md) library implements a subset of the `v/s/f/printf` function family, and you can disable floating points to save additional code size.

-To build with the minimal printf library and disable floating points printing, the application configuration file needs to be modified as follows:
+To build with the minimal printf library and disable floating points printing, you need to modify the application configuration file:

 ```
 {
     "target_overrides": {